7 Reasons You Should Use A VPN When Traveling

 You should use a VPN for all your internet traffic for many reasons, especially when you choose to use “free” or “public” Wi-Fi access.
 When you travel, the temptation to connect to public Wi-Fi in locations like parks, airports, and cafes increases dramatically!

 We recently returned from a week in Switzerland and two weeks on a cruise out of Southampton to Spain and France.
 During those three weeks, my husband and I were online every day.

 But with protection from our VPN, we didn’t worry about being hacked as we logged on to Wi-Fi locations everywhere we went.

-Hackers and other criminals are known to set up fake “hot-spots” so that they can eavesdrop on your internet connections.
+Hackers and other criminals are known to set up fake “hot spots” to eavesdrop on your internet connections.
 These fake hot spots allow the bad guys to intercept the information traveling between you and the website or service you’re using.

 Without a VPN, you may be handing over your e-mail address or phone number to a hacker just to gain access to the internet.

-By encrypting all of your internet traffic via a VPN, you make it much harder for hackers to intercept your private data.
+Encrypting all of your internet traffic via a VPN makes it much harder for hackers to intercept your private data.
 You can use public Wi-Fi without worrying about leaving yourself exposed.